Code-Artist/MediaDevicesExt/README.md

 - Open direct stream to the file item using PUID

 - Support Apple iPhone DCF storages, allow to go through iPhone folders hierachy.
 Original solution fails on iPhones, when using PUID.

+- Support access from different STA threads at once.
+We can use the library via new ```MediaManager``` class.
+By creating instance of ```MediaManager``` for each STA thread we are able to work with differents threads in one app.
+Just remember to be prudent when working in multithreaded environment.